 From energy healers to thyroid doctors, we're surrounded by a wealth of experts who provide relevant information that can improve our health and well-being.
-But sometimes, despite all our best intentions, it can simply be a case of information overload, and sifting through it all is just too time-consuming, especially in a society where the clock is always ticking.
-So how do we get to the heart of this valuable advice to find the recommendations that pertain to us as individuals and are relatively easy habits to adopt?
+But sometimes, despite all our best intentions, sifting through it all is just too time-consuming, especially in a society where the clock is always ticking.
+Take our best intentions to eat healthy, for example.
+How do we get to the heart of this valuable advice to find the recommendations that pertain to us as individuals and are relatively easy habits to adopt?

 "They're a great plant-based source of protein and provide a wide array of B vitamins that help with energy," she said.
 "They're a fantastic source of both soluble and insoluble fiber, which feed the beneficial bacteria in the gut and keep our microbiomes nice and healthy."

 Not only that, but Babb assures us that beans are also a staple food in all the Blue Zone regions—a.k.a. places with the highest concentration of people who live to be 100 or older—around the world.
 "I eat bean soups, snack on hummus, munch on crispy chickpeas, or throw lentils into a salad," she said.
 Mix them with rice and you have the ultimate protein.

 Lauren Kelly, MS, RD, CDN, and founder of Kelly Wellness, also keeps legumes on regular rotation.
 "I eat beans practically every day, whether that's chickpeas and kidney beans in my salad, a vegetarian bean-based chili with sliced avocado for dinner, or black beans are great in an egg or tofu scramble with lots of veggies (e.g., tomato, spinach, onion, broccoli) in the a.m.," she said.